Why expats are renouncing British Citizenship

 DMS Perspective

 Increased interest in renunciation is being driven by the change in UK pre-departure checks taking effect on 25 February 2026.
 Much of the noise and confusion is stemming from unclear government communication on the impact of the changes.
-We are seeing last-minute Home Office warnings, but the messaging has been largely lacking in terms of who is affected and how.
+We are seeing last-minute Home Office warnings and a transitional concession, but the messaging has been largely lacking in terms of who is affected and how.

 Dual nationals in particular risk becoming collateral damage in a policy designed to tighten carrier-side passenger verification.
-Their previous method of travelling on a non-British passport, with status confirmed at the border, will no longer be workable.
-To comply with the new rules, a dual national travelling to the UK will need either a valid British passport or a Certificate of Entitlement.
-For some families, the cost and hassle of maintaining these documents is going to be far from favourable.
+Their previous method of travelling on a non-British passport, with status confirmed at the border, will no longer be workable, certainly in the longer-term when the temporary guidance no longer applies.

 Renunciation is a significant legal act.
 Once registered, the individual ceases to be a British citizen.
 That means no more Right of Abode or automatic permission to live and work in the UK, and it’s the end of unrestricted return.
 Reacquiring British citizenship later isn’t automatic and isn’t guaranteed.
 And this doesn’t take into account the wider implications of renunciation on your family’s status.